 Holiday Eating Survival Tips

 There’s no denying that the holiday season is in full swing.
 Halloween has come and gone, but I’m guessing that many of you still have remnants of mini candy bars lurking in your house or office!
-With Thanksgiving only 1 week away and Christmas and New Year’s just around the corner from there, now is the time to think about how you want to come out on the other side.
+With Thanksgiving a few weeks away and Christmas and New Year’s just around the corner from there, now is the time to think about how you want to come out on the other side.

 Many of my clients who have made great strides toward improved eating habits get anxious about the holidays.
 It’s totally understandable to feel overwhelmed and intimidated by holiday eating that threatens to throw us out of our normal eating routine.
 I’m here to tell you that there’s no need to worry, and it’s not at all necessary to take on a restrictive mindset, forgoing the fun and the food.
 That only leads to misery and feelings of deprivation.